baiyuanxiang/MMSplice/README.md

 Note this version has chromosome names in the format `chr*`.
 You may need to remove them to match the chromosome names in your fasta file.

 #### 2. Prepare variant (VCF) file
-A correctly formatted VCF file with work with `MMSplice`, however the following steps will make it less prone to false positives:
+A correctly formatted VCF file will work with `MMSplice`, however the following steps will make it less prone to false positives:

 - Quality filtering.
 Low quality variants leads to unreliable predictions.
 - Avoid presenting multiple variants in one line by splitting them into multiple lines.
 Example code to do it:
   ```bash
   bcftools norm -m-both -o out.vcf in.vcf.gz
   ```
 - Left-normalization.
 For instance, GGCA-->GG is not left-normalized while GCA-->G is.
-Details for unified representation of genetic variants see [Tan et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4481842/)
+Details on unified representation of genetic variants see [Tan et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4481842/)
   ```bash
   bcftools norm -f reference.fasta -o out.vcf in.vcf
   ```

 #### 3. Prepare reference genome (fasta) file
 Human reference fasta file can be downloaded from ensembl/gencode.
-Make sure the chromosome name matches with GTF annotation file you use.
+Make sure the chromosome names match with the GTF annotation file you use.

 ### Example code